William Jackson (journalist): Editor of The Public Ledger

-In 1766, Jackson became the editor of The Public Ledger.
+In 1772, Jackson became the editor of The Public Ledger.
 Under his editorship, this London paper became increasingly strident and oppositional in its politics.
 Jackson gained notoriety for his bold style of writing and harsh criticisms of public figures.
-It was in his capacity as the editor of ‘‘The Public Ledger’’ that he was introduced to Elizabeth Chudleigh (the self-styled Duchess of Kingston, who was facing trial for bigamy) by one of her lawyers, John Cockayne.
+It was in his capacity as the editor of The Public Ledger that he was introduced to Elizabeth Chudleigh (the self-styled Duchess of Kingston, who was facing trial for bigamy) by one of her lawyers, John Cockayne.
 Even if Jackson had not met Chudleigh before, he was certainly familiar with her history, for her first (and true) husband was his former employer, Augustus Hervey.
-Embroiled in scandal over her trial for bigamy, Chudleigh hired Jackson to provide sympathetic press coverage.
-Jackson soon became a trusted confidante and advisor.
+Embroiled in scandal over her trial for bigamy, Chudleigh hired Jackson to provide sympathetic press coverage as her private secretary.
+Jackson soon became a trusted confidante and advisor for the next decade.

 Jackson's chief contribution to Chudleigh's cause came in the form of a smear campaign against the popular actor and playwright, Samuel Foote.
-A mimic and satirist, Foote earned Chudleigh’s enmity by writing a play that capitalised on her legal troubles.
+A mimic and satirist, Foote earned Chudleigh's enmity by writing a play that capitalised on her legal troubles.
 Chudleigh exerted enough influence to have the play, A Trip to Calais, suppressed by the Lord Chamberlain in 1775.
 When Foote threatened to publish the banned play, Jackson spearheaded a newspaper campaign that accused Foote of being a sodomite (a capital crime).
-Foote responded by vilifying Jackson in a play called The Capuchin (1776).
+Foote responded by vilifying Jackson in a play called The Capuchin (1776), which was a rehashed version of the banned A Trip to Calais.
 Jackson was the model for the character, Dr. Viper, the unscrupulous editor of the fictional Scandalous Chronicle.
-To make the association perfectly clear, the actor playing Viper wore a copy of Jackson’s well-known silk coat embroidered with frogs.
+To make the association perfectly clear, the actor playing Viper wore a copy of Jackson's well-known silk coat embroidered with frogs.
 Jackson carried on the literary dispute by publishing two anti-Foote poems, Asmodeus and Sodom and Onan (both 1776).
-In the end, Jackson was forced to flee to France in April 1777 to avoid a trial for libel that Foote had initiated.
+In the end, Foote was acquitted of the charges of sodomy in the Court of Kings Bench, at which point he commenced proceedings for a libel prosecution against The Public Ledger.
+Foote's lawyers convinced the then manager of the paper, Thomas Brewman to provide proof that Jackson wrote the libelous paragraphs about Foote, thus saving the paper from prosecution.
+A subpoena was issued for Jackson and he was forced to flee to France in April 1777 to avoid a trial for libel that Foote had initiated.
 Jackson did not have to stay long in exile because Foote died on 21 October of that same year.